jpbream/Operating-System/README.md

 To create a floppy.img file and write a bootloader named `bootloader.bin`:
 - `dd if=/dev/zero of=floppy.img bs=1024 count=1440`
 - `dd if=bootloader.bin of=floppy.img seek=0 count=1 conv=notrunc`

-The grub source folder is included to satisfy the GPL.